 However, be sure to leave the wrappers intact on the plant.
 If you have wrappers which are extremely dirty, you can carefully remove them.

 Otherwise, leave everything as is.
 If you wish to store the garlic individually, cut the tops of the garlic off and store in a wooden tray with sawdust or straw separating the layers of bulbs in the drawer.

 If you’d prefer to leave the tops attached, braid them together and store the garlic in bulbs.
 They can hang in your pantry or kitchen as a functional décor item.

-If you’re storing large quantities of garlic for the year, be sure to choose a dark, dry location which hovers around 40 degrees Fahrenheit.
+If you’re storing large quantities of garlic for the year, be sure to choose a dark, dry location that hovers around 40°F.